-Google My Business (GMB) is a tool that shows your business details on Google Search and Google Maps results for products, services and keywords related to your business.
+Your Google Business Profile (Formally called Google My Business) is a tool that shows your business details on Google Search and Google Maps results for products, services and keywords related to your business.

 As a public profile containing all of your important business information, such as opening hours, contact information, website, key services, photos, reviews and more, it ensures your business is discoverable online and your customers are informed and confident in engaging with you.
 Not to mention, it’s extremely easy to use.

-Every business, small or large, should have a Google My Business account.
+Every business, small or large, should have a Google Business Profile.
 It’s an essential marketing tool which helps convert high-intent customers into sales or leads.

-Why Do You Need a Google My Business Account?
+Why Do You Need a Google Business Profile?

-A GMB account helps boost your brand awareness, sales or leads for a number of reasons.
+A GBP account helps boost your brand awareness, sales or leads for a number of reasons.
 Let’s take a closer look:

 It helps you get discovered by high-intent Google searchers:

 GBP is designed to connect businesses to high-intent customers.
 Because the people who see your profile are already searching for your business, products, services or related keywords, they are very likely to book an appointment or make an inquiry or purchase.

 Converting these people into customers generally depends on how detailed and helpful your profile is, so GBP offers a large range of features.
 Using them to your advantage can help you stand out from your competitors.
 Keep reading for a full run-down.

 A built-out GBP gives your business credibility and authority, which is a major factor for customers choosing between you and your competitors.
 This is established by two parties.